timawesomeness/timbot/README.md

 #timbot - a simple SSL IRC bot written in Python3

-#####A lot of stuff is meant specifically for Snoonet, so should be adapted/removed if using on a different IRC network.
+#####A lot of stuff is meant specifically for Snoonet (and gonzobot-using channels specifically), so should be adapted/removed if using on a different IRC network.

 ##Configuration: